top of page

 Ginny Bootman

-SENDCo, Advocate and Author
+SENDCo, Advocate and Author.
+Associate of Independent Thinking

 Ginny is an educator with over 25 years in education as a classroom practitioner, SENDCO and Headteacher.
 She is passionate about the impact of relationships within education, particularly for those working with children with additional needs, and is determined to improve understanding of the pivotal role that these relationships play within the school environment.
 Ginny is the author of ' Independent Thinking on Being a SENDCO'.